Subfly/YABA/EULA.md

 The Licensor may terminate this license if you fail to comply with any term of this EULA.

 ### 8.3 Effect of Termination
 Upon termination, your right to use the Software ceases immediately.
+However:
-However, the MIT License terms continue to apply to any copies you have made.
+- The MIT License terms continue to apply to any copies you have made
+- Your CloudKit data may persist in your iCloud account
+- You are responsible for managing your CloudKit data after termination
+- The Licensor is not responsible for CloudKit data after termination

 ## 9. Governing Law and Jurisdiction